triciahutton/Dyndown/README.md

 Found within post-processing:
+post_proc-tpl folder consists of scripts needed to extract from the WRF output.
+This production is done using remove_var_startup_mpi.sh year

 **extract_vars_pool_tricia.py**-- Post processing script used to extract variables from the wrf out files

 **run_extvar.sh** -- run the script extract_vars_pool_tricia.py with all necessary infputs, as well as logs to log_date_file.log of startdate, AND python log file